Do you struggle to use the correct preposition when you want to talk about when, how often or how long something is happening?

 - Sarah, UK

 Hej!
 I am Dr. Anneli B. Haake.
-I am a native Swedish teacher and the founder and director of Swedish Made Easy, and I offer online Swedish lessons and Swedish language tuition, as well language teacher training.
-I can help you with every aspect of the Swedish language, from basic beginners to advanced business/academic.
-I am particularly passionate about developing speaking and listening skills.
+I'm the founder and director of Swedish Made Easy, and I offer online Swedish lessons, as well language teacher training.
+I'm also the author of 'Teach Yourself Complete Swedish', and 'The Language Teacher Rebel'.
+I've taught over 20,000 hours online, and I'm particularly passionate about developing speaking and listening skills.

-I am based in Brighton, UK (and US occasionally), but I was born and bred in Sweden (Stockholm and Dalarna) and lived there all my life until I was 25.
-When I am not teaching Swedish online, I board dogs with my husband in Brighton, help other language teachers setting up their own businesses and I also occasionally work as a music consultant, evaluating the effects of live music in hospitals.
+I am based in Brighton, UK, but I was born and bred in Sweden (Stockholm and Dalarna) and lived there until I was 25.
+When I am not teaching Swedish online, I board dogs with my husband in Brighton, help other language teachers setting up their own businesses and occasionally work as a music consultant, evaluating the effects of live music in hospitals.
 I also make music in the music project Janis.

 How it works